 Faith M. Macharia | Partner | Anjarwalla & Khanna

 Faith has been on secondment to Stephenson Harwood, London, a leading multinational law firm.
-She is a co-author of the Kenyan Chapter of the 7th & 8th Editions of the International Arbitration Review.
-She is also a co-author of the Kenyan chapter of the Chambers Anti-Corruption Global Practice Guide, 2018.
-She also speaks as a panellist on arbitration topics in the region, including at the 2016 East Africa International held in Kampala.
+She is a co–author of the 6th, 7th, 8th, 9th and 10th editions of the International Arbitration Review, Kenyan Chapter.
+She is also a co–author of the Kenyan chapter of the 2018 Chambers Anti-Corruption Global Practice Guide.

 Membership in Professional Societies

 - Law Reform, Devolution and Constitutional Implementation Committee

 2009: Post Graduate Diploma in Law, Kenya School of Law

 2007: LLB (2nd Class Honours, Upper Division) University of Nairobi

 JAN 2020 – DATE: Partner, Anjarwalla & Khanna

 2016 – DEC 2019: Senior Associate, Anjarwalla & Khanna

 2016: Associate (Secondment), Stephenson Harwood, London